-6.1 If a social media account is to be used to view or monitor another account, care must be taken to avoid inadvertently conducting covert online surveillance which is covered by the Council's Covert Surveillance Policy.
-Advice should be sought from Legal Services.
+6.1 If a social media account is to be used to view or monitor another account, care must be taken to avoid inadvertently conducting covert online surveillance.
+Any such monitoring must be conducted in accordance with the Council's Covert Surveillance Policy and advice should be sought in advance from Legal Services.